RenderKit/embree/doc/src/api/rtcGetBufferDataDevice.md

 The `rtcGetBufferDataDevice` function returns a pointer to the buffer data of the specified buffer object (`buffer` argument) which can be used for accessing the data on the device.
-If Embree has no SYCL support or the SYCL device has host unified memory, the pointer is equal to the pointer returend by `rtcGetBufferData`.
+If Embree has no SYCL support or the SYCL device has host unified memory, the pointer is equal to the pointer returned by `rtcGetBufferData`.

 #### EXIT STATUS